visionxiang/yolov5-detector/README.md

 - `detect_count.py`: add the object count on the right-top of the output.
 - `detect_stream.py`: support video live stream for input and output, and save some frames with detected bbox.
 - `datalist_generation.py`: convert graffiti dataset to yolo format.
+- `inference.py`: write data into json file in gratiffi detection.

 Examples:
 ```